-I target 5-15% ROI per trade so if there's a strike width of $500 and the premium received was $50 then the required capital is $450 per contract.
+Targeting 5-15% ROI per trade is reasonable so if there's a strike width of $500 and the premium received was $50 then the required capital is $450 per contract.
 The potential ROI at expiration if the option expires worthless would translate into $50/$450 = 11.1% ROI.

 Actionable daily trade notification service for all opening and closing trades with commentary